Heidiepa/h4-To-the-moon-/README.md

 **Final note**
 I do have to say that kittens sneezing is adorable BUT how this person presented kitten sneezing is an utter lie because that was not a sneeze, that was a meow.
 But it was a cute meow anyhow.

-Here is a video about how to treat kitten sneewixng in case your kitten feels congested or is allergic: https://www.youtube.com/watch?v=CYitqyxM5QE
+Here is a video about how to treat kitten sneezixng in case your kitten feels congested or is allergic: https://www.youtube.com/watch?v=CYitqyxM5QE

 # References